 Please also see the "Househunting Tips" tab.

-While it would be ideal to see a property in person before you sign a contract for longer-term accommodation, that is not always feasible for international students.
+While it would be ideal to see a property in person before you sign a contract for accommodation for your studies, that is not always feasible for international students.

 It can be very difficult to get a real idea of what a property is like without seeing it in person.
 Most online advertising sites will have photographs of properties to help you with this.

 Important points to consider:

 - Once you have signed a contract this is a legally binding document and as a result you will have to pay the rent for the full length of the contract.

 - If you are considering signing an agreement seek advice first.
-Further information can be found on the Durham Students' Union Advice and Help Service webpages at www.durhamsu.com/contract-checking/.
+Further information can be found on the Durham Durham Students' Union Advice Service webpages regarding contract checking.

 - Be wary of any person that contacts you and says they are a landlord.
 This is not a common occurrence.
 Fraudsters have been know to operate in the private rented sector, presenting themselves as legitimate landlords and trying to get students to hand over money for deposits and rent on non-existent properties.
-If you are in doubt please contact the Durham Students' Union Advice and Help Service first.
+If you are in doubt please contact the Durham Students' Union Advice Service first.